Darrin Verderame (Caldwell, NJ)

 The combination of live streaming and innovative live betting makes PointsBet one of the most unique online sportsbooks in the U.S. PointsBet operates in some of the biggest U.S. sports betting markets, including New Jersey, New York, Pennsylvania, Illinois, Indiana, and several others.

-You can sign up using the links in this PointsBet Sportsbook review and unlock two risk-free bets up to a combined $2,000.
-The two bets break down to a $500 risk-free bet on your first fixed-odds wager, and a $1,500 risk-free bet on your first “PointsBetting” wager.
+You can sign up using the links in this PointsBet Sportsbook review and unlock five Second Chance Bets up to a combined $250.
+The bonuses break down to a $50 Losing Bet Rebate on your first fixed-odds wager of the day, for up to five days.

-How To Claim Your $2,000 In Risk-Free Bets At PointsBet
+How To Claim Your $250 Losing Bet Rebates At PointsBet

 PointsBet offers an easy registration process.
 You can find the registration area in the upper-right corner of your desktop platform.
 After choosing the correct state, the user creates a password and enters standard details (name, email address, phone number, and physical address).
 You will also need the last four digits from your social security number.